Lab Members

 Research Assistant

 Sama is originally from Baghdad, Iraq, and lived most of her life in Upstate NY.
-Sama decided to move to Texas to join Dr. Pan’s team after obtaining her B.S. of Biomedical Sciences from Rochester Institute of Technology in 2021, where her research was primarily surrounding the bacteria Streptococcus Mutane K. Outside of the lab, Sama enjoys learning programming languages, spending time with her cat and a crisp NY fall day.
+Sama decided to move to Texas to join Dr. Pan’s team after obtaining her B.S. of Biomedical Sciences from Rochester Institute of Technology in 2021, where her research was primarily surrounding the bacteria Streptococcus Mutane K. Outside of the lab, Sama enjoys learning programming languages, spending time with her cat and a crisp New York fall day.

 Undergraduate Research Volunteer